svenssonaxel/rondb/README.md

 ## Who is behind RondDB?

-RonDB is brought to you by the RonDB team at [Logical Clocks AB](https://www.logicalclocks.com/).
+RonDB is brought to you by the RonDB team at [Logical Clocks](https://www.logicalclocks.com/).

 ## More information